Big Dairy Battling Vegan Industry in Butter-Labeling War

 More must-read stories from Fortune:

-—Tyson Foods the latest company to enter the plant-based meat arena.
+—Tyson Foods is the latest company to enter the plant-based meat arena

 —Tim Hortons introduces faux-meat breakfast sandwiches

-—McDonald’s new meatless burger makes its debut.
+—McDonald’s new meatless burger makes its debut

-—Arby’s vows never to go meatless.
+—Arby’s vows never to go meatless

 —Listen to our new audio briefing, Fortune 500 Daily